The oldest glass products come from ancient Egypt. The very first

 In ancient times, simple shapes were made which were mostly bottles, flacons and

-used for perfumed oils, perfumes, etc. while bowls were used to decorate the
+perfumed oils, perfumes, etc. while bowls were used to decorate the tables and

 The Oldest Glassworks